aurotripathy/bert-tf-multi-gpu/README.md

 You'll need to download and unzip the files at [uncased_L-12_H-768_A-12 model](https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip).

-Invoke the script `run_create.sh` to create the tfrecord formatted inputs.
+Invoke the script `run_create.sh` to create the TFRecord formatted inputs.

 Then invoke the script `run_pre.sh`  to train from scratch.
 If you want to run the training step (in addition to the eval step), ensure you delete the output folder `/tmp/pretraining_output`.